 Tipping in Iran

 Tipping is not that common in Iran.
-But people are not offended by it, and they appreciate it.
+But people are not offended by it, rather they appreciate it.
 Of course, if you’re staying at a 4 or 5-star hotel, then you may as well tip the doorman and the hotel porter.
 Because they will be expecting it.

 Also, if you’re couch surfing, bring a little gift or souvenir from your home town for the host or buy some sweets on your way there.
 It is not mandatory, but it’s an Iranian custom to thank your host with a little something.

-So how much money do you need to bring with yourself on a 5-day trip to Iran?
+So how much money do you need to bring with you on a 5-day trip to Iran?
 Assuming you’ve booked a tour and the accommodation, breakfast, and transportation costs are included in the tour cost:

 - If you’re a low-budget traveler, 80 USD should be enough.

 - If you spend moderately, bring about 140 USD.